LimePoint/opschain/docs/getting_started.md

 ### Review the reference documentation

 The [reference documentation](reference/README.md) provides in-depth descriptions of many of the features available in OpsChain.

+### Review the REST API documentation

+With your OpsChain server running, navigate to the [OpsChain REST API Documentation](http://localhost:3000/docs) to learn more about OpsChain's REST endpoints.
+Interacting directly with the OpsChain API server opens up more features and integration options than using the CLI alone.

 ## Licence & authors